-Stanley Elkin describes Joseph McElroy’s fiction as “the mazy coil of an educated, complex vision,”* and “The Man with the Bagful of Boomerangs in the Bois de Boulogne” exemplifies what Elkin’s talking about.
+Stanley Elkin describes Joseph McElroy’s fiction as “the mazy coil of an educated, complex vision,” and “The Man with the Bagful of Boomerangs in the Bois de Boulogne” (excerpted from his collection Night Soul and Other Stories) exemplifies what Elkin’s talking about.
 At one level, this story is busy with phantom characters and the narrator’s cycling behavior and chaotic psychology.
 And at another, it’s rich with allusions to literature and lore, taking on the slight flavor of a nineteenth century Gothic horror, which is not in McElroy’s other stories, but makes for an apt addition here because of the setting.
 For me, the knot of confusion over invention at the heart of this story is as playful as it is unsettling—“I made him up out of what I knew, and I assumed he was too authentic to have time to make me up.”

 —Jason DeYoung (who reviews McElroy new story collection here)

 He was not to be confused with my new friends or my old.
 He was there before I found him and he did not care about being discovered.
 I knew him by a thing he did.
 He threw boomerangs in the Bois de Boulogne.
 If he heard any of my questions, he kept them to himself.
 Perhaps we were there to be alone, I in Paris, he in the Bois that sometimes excludes the Paris it is part of.